toralf/tinderbox/README.md

 ```bash
 setup_img.sh
 ```
-The current *stage3* file is downloaded, verified and unpacked, profile, keyword and USE flag are set.
+The current *stage3* file is downloaded, verified and unpacked.
-Mandatory portage config files will be compiled.
-Few required packages will be installed.
+Mandatory portage config files will be compiled and few required packages will be installed.
-A backlog is filled up with all available package in a randomized order (*/var/tmp/tb/backlog*).
+A backlog is filled up with all rec ent packages in a randomized order.
 A symlink is made into *~/run* and the image is started.

 ### start an image